qaspen-python/psqlpy-docs/src/introduction/components/transaction.md

 `Transaction` object represents `PostgreSQL` transaction.
 There are two ways of how we can work with transactions on `PSQLPy` side.

+### Transaction parameters
+- `isolation_level`: level of isolation.
+Default how it is in PostgreSQL.
+- `read_variant`: configure read variant of the transaction.
+Default how it is in PostgreSQL.
+- `deferrable`: configure deferrable of the transaction.
+Default how it is in PostgreSQL.

 ### Control transaction fully on your own.
 First of all, you can get transaction object only from connection object.
 ```python